MaxenceRaveau/Raffle-Bot-Tools-for-Botting/README.md

-Dob Generator
+Dob Generator:

 No really hard things here, just follow instruction.
 Also, as mentioned, all date of birth are above 18 years old.

-Getting address around you
+Getting address around you:

 Setup :